Mr Fred Steel

-Foluke was appointed to the Local Governing board in 2018 and is a link Governor for Finance.
+Foluke was appointed to the Local Governing board in 2018 and is the link Governor for Finance.

-She is married and has 3 children who have all attended Benhurst school.
-Foluke briefly worked in the Banking industry but has now worked in the Social Housing sector for 17 years and has extensive experience of dealing with specialist and complex Housing legal and management matters.
+She is married and has 3 children who all attended Benhurst school.
+Foluke briefly worked in the Banking industry but has now worked in the Social Housing sector for 20 years and has extensive experience of dealing with specialist and complex Housing legal and management matters.

-Foluke was recently appointed the Acting Head of Housing Services at one of the largest Housing Associations in London.
+Foluke currently works as the Head of Housing Service at one of the largest G15 Housing Associations in London.

-Foluke is an author of two books and has experience of working with young people, preparing them for entry into selective independent and Grammar schools.
-She is particularly passionate about developing children’s literacy and numeracy skills especially reading.
+Foluke is an author of two books who also has the experience of working with young people, preparing them for entry into selective independent and Grammar schools.
+She is particularly passionate about developing children’s literacy skills especially through reading.

 Chowdhury takes a keen interest in education and he is a parent of a pupil at Benhurst.